An Interview with Nicholas at SDE Public School in Shenzhen, China

 GS: So, can you tell us a bit about how you first got into English teaching?

 NN: I began teaching in 2010, the US economy was absolutely terrible and it was the height of our last recession.
-The job market was that great and I felt stuck, but wanted to see the world and experience new cultures, so I decided to teach ESL abroad.
+The job market was not that great and I felt stuck, but wanted to see the world and experience new cultures, so I decided to teach ESL abroad.
 I began in the Republic of Georgia, and then taught in South Korea for six years and now I’m in China.

 GS: What advice do you have for people about the recruitment and interview process when looking for jobs teaching in China?